SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 **Blind Signature**: A cryptographic signature where the signer signs a message without seeing its content.

-**Change Token**: A new token issued for the remaining balance after a partial spend.
+**Refund**: The refund issued for the remaining balance after a partial spend.

 **Credit**: A numerical unit of authorization that can be spent by clients.